- Home

 Designing Your Workshop:

-In the online submission system, you will be required to identify the workshop presenters, up to two chairs/co-chairs, as well as the planning committee members, which must be entered without duplications.
-For example, if the Chair is on the Planning Committee, select “Chair” as the only role for that particular individual.
-The individual submitting the workshop does not need to be identified as the Chair or as one of the Co-chairs.
-When developing your workshop, please ensure the content is targeted at a general cardiovascular audience, as part of the Scientific Program Committee’s (SPC) commitment to offer multidisciplinary and inclusive content.
-Submission of a workshop constitutes a commitment by the workshop faculty to present at CCC 2024.
+In the online submission system, please identify the presenters, up to two chairs/co-chairs, and members of the planning committee.
+Each individual should have only one designated role—if a Chair is also on the Planning Committee, select “Chair” as their sole role.
+The person submitting the workshop does not need to be listed as the Chair or a Co-chair.
+When developing your workshop, please ensure the content is targeted at a broad cardiovascular audience, in alignment with the Scientific Program Committee’s (SPC) goal of providing multidisciplinary, inclusive sessions.
+Submission of a workshop constitutes a commitment by the workshop faculty to present at CCC 2025.

-Review criteria are designed to embrace and have presented multi-disciplinary practices.
-Planning committee members are required to embrace the “3G” principles (recruiting faculty that considers diversity in Gender, Generation and Geography) as well as Equity, Diversity and Inclusion (EDI) best practices.
+The review criteria aim to support and showcase multidisciplinary practices.
+Planning committee members are encouraged to follow the "3G" principles (prioritizing diversity in Gender, Generation, and Geography) and to implement Equity, Diversity, and Inclusion (EDI) best practices.
 When preparing a workshop, the Workshop Review Committee will consider the following:

 Click here for a list of the approved workshops from last year.